 Craving and chewing ice: A sign of anemia?

 Possibly.
 Doctors use the term "pica" to describe craving and chewing substances that have no nutritional value — such as ice, clay, soil or paper.
-Craving and chewing ice (pagophagia) is often associated with iron deficiency anemia, although the reason is unclear.
+Craving and chewing ice (pagophagia) is often associated with iron deficiency, with or without anemia, although the reason is unclear.
 At least one study indicates that ice chewing might increase alertness in people with iron deficiency anemia.

 Less commonly, other nutritional problems may cause you to crave and chew ice.
 And in some individuals, pica is a sign of emotional problems, such as stress, obsessive-compulsive disorder or a developmental disorder.